timdeschryver/timdeschryver.dev/content/blog/sharing-data-between-modules-is-peanuts/index.md

 - components aren’t tightly coupled with the state tree anymore, making it easier to modify the state tree structure

 Keep in mind that if a feature module is being lazy loaded, that in order to select the data, the module must have been loaded.
+We can use a [custom preloading strategy](/blog/preload-lazy-loaded-modules-based-on-user-roles) to load specific lazy loaded modules on the start up.

 If you want to see the project, you can take a look at the [GitHub repo](https://github.com/timdeschryver/ngrx-family-grocery-list), or play with it in [StackBlitz](https://stackblitz.com/github/timdeschryver/ngrx-family-grocery-list).